gkirgizov/coderules-lambdacalc-docs/BasicSTLC.md

 ![typeOf_LetVarBind rule](img/typeOf_LetVarBind.png)
 _(typing rule for a let-binding)_

-In the typing rule for variable occurences they are instantiated with a help of `inst` constraint.
+In the typing rule for variable occurrences they are instantiated with a help of `inst` constraint.
 It also returns a list of fresh instantiated variables.
 This rule ensures that terms with universal types can actually be used polymorphically.